Secret Story (French TV series) season 4: Amélie

 Amélie is a 25-year-old from Liège, Belgium.
 She entered the anti-room on Day 3 after Anne Krystel, Julie and Ahmed decided Charlotte should enter instead of her during the launch show.
-At the end of the launch show, she entered the anti room with Maxime and Chrismaëlle, and entered the main house on Day 10 when she correctly guessed the recently ejected Ahmed was one of the three housemates responsible for choosing Charlotte over her.
+At the end of the launch show, she entered the anti-room with Maxime and Chrismaëlle, and entered the main house on Day 10 when she correctly guessed the recently ejected Ahmed was one of the three housemates responsible for choosing Charlotte over her.
 She married Senna during the game.
 She is eliminated on Day 87.

 Anne-Krystel

 Anne Krystel is a 24-year-old businesswoman and supposed "star" from Canada.
 Anne Krystel entered the house on Day 3 as one of "The Elected" housemates.
 On Day 31, she and Bastien moved to the secret room where they watched the main housemates for one week with Amélie as their spy.
 The other housemates believed they had left the house as Anne-Krystel was pregnant, and Bastien was the father.
 They returned to the main house on Day 38.
-She's evicted on Day 101 just before the final during the semi finals.
+She's evicted on Day 101 just before the final during the semifinals.